cvra/cvra.github.io/_drafts/0000-00-00-advices-for-eurobot-beginners.markdown

 #Software

-* My main advice is to keep it simple here and only do complicated stuff later.
-* Store your code in a version control system.
-    This is the *single most important* advice for your programming team.
+##Version control

+* The **single most important** advice for programmers working on Eurobot, or any other project is to store your code in a Version Control System (VCS).
+    A VCS allows you to store various versions ("revisions") of your code, compare them, go back to them later, share them with your coworkers, etc.
+    Too often have I seen software teams saying "It used to work but I cannot make it work again!".
+    Imagine how powerful it would be to be able to go back to what worked in about 4 seconds.
     Doing this allows you to freely experiment with new ideas without having to fear breaking existing code.
     It also permits several team members to work in parallel and merge their work later on.
-    Finally it also doubles as a backup of your code, in case you make a mistake or experience a drive crash before the contest.
     The choice of the software is not critical but sticking with Git or Mercurial is a good idea as they have a huge community and allow you to work without internet connection.

+* As for the rest of your robot, first make it simple, then make it reliable then make it complicated
 * Write good code.
     While this is a highly subjective matter about which a lot have been written, a global concensus seems to be "optimize for reliability."
     While it might be counter-intuitive, most of the programming time is spent reading code.